Disappearing Acts

 Disappearing Acts is a 2000 American made-for-television romantic drama film directed by Gina Prince-Bythewood, and stars Sanaa Lathan and Wesley Snipes.
-The film is an adaptation of the New York Times best-selling 1989 novel Disappearing Acts by Terry McMillan and originally aired on HBO on December 9, 2000.
+The film is an adaptation of the New York Times best-selling 1989 novel of the same name by Terry McMillan, and originally aired on HBO on December 9, 2000.

 Plot

 Zora Banks (Sanaa Lathan) moves from Manhattan to her newly renovated brownstone in Brooklyn.
-Franklin (Wesley Snipes) is polishing the floors in what will be her new apartment.
+Franklin Swift (Wesley Snipes) is polishing the floors in what will be her new apartment.
 He informs her that she cannot move in yet due to her wood grain floors not being dry.
 An upset Zora threatens to fire one of the moving men, who proceed to leave her furniture and boxes on the sidewalk.
 Desperate, she asks Franklin to help her move her things.
 After moving her in, they begin to talk and she accepts his offer to help her unpack and get settled in.

 Later while Zora is walking home, she finds Franklin waiting for her on the stoop and chastises him for coming by without warning.
 Franklin says he was waiting for her because he wanted to see her.
 Zora invites Franklin inside.
 They cannot hide their mutual attraction and proceed to have sex.
 Later, the couple talk of their dreams and aspirations; Zora wants to become a singer and Franklin wants to get his contracting business off the ground.
 Both confess that they were putting off love until they got themselves together.
 Franklin then tells Zora that he is not a wealthy man.
 Zora reassures him, stating that she is not looking for a rich man.

 The two spend a lot of time together eating home cooked meals, playing Scrabble, and watching television.
 While getting a drink with his friend Jimmy (Clark Johnson), Franklin expresses that he likes Zora because she listens and they talk more than have sex.
 Jimmy then repays a loan that Franklin had made him.
 Franklin uses part of the money to get Zora's piano out of layaway.
 Zora then auditions for up-and-coming producer Reggie Baptiste (Q-Tip), and gets cut a deal to do a six-song demo with him.

 Franklin confesses to Zora that he dropped out of high school in the eleventh grade, never earning a GED.
 He also tells her that although separated for the last four years, he is still married with two sons.
 Zora does not take the news well and Franklin accuses her of caring more about "degrees and dollars" than their relationship.

 The next day, Zora finds Franklin at work and admits that she would not have gotten involved with him had she known the truth about him earlier.
 She then confides that she loves him and asks him to move in with her, expressing the desire to meet his children.
 In return, he tells her he loves her and promises that as soon as he gets the money he will get the divorce.